walterwsmf/iraf_task/README.md

 - IRAF 2.16
 - PyYAML 3.11

-You can found all that in Ureka 1.5.2 package: http://ssb.stsci.edu/ureka/
+You can find Iraf and Python packages in Ureka 1.5.2 package: http://ssb.stsci.edu/ureka/

 ___
 # License and Legal Code